 - Stone Works – Once you have this structure, you can access Seneschal and Blessed Bones.

 - Marketplace – You can use gold to buy resources from the Marketplace.
-If Amber and Glimmerweave, for example, are not on the map or require you to face powerful enemies to obtain, you can use this structure.
+If resources like Amber and Glimmerweave are not on the map or require you to face powerful enemies to obtain, you can use this structure.

 - Forum of the Unseen – Once you’ve built the structure, you’ll have access to all Undead research.

-Loth is a simple faction in which you summon a swarm of undead to do your bidding.
+The Loth faction is relatively easy to play, as you summon a swarm of undead to do your bidding.
 The Wielders are in charge of the strategy, and each Wielder has a more significant impact on the overall playstyle than we’ve seen in Arleon before.
 They add a lot of depth to an otherwise simple faction, and hopefully, this guide will help you get there.
 If you’re having trouble understanding the faction, we also have a beginner’s guide.
 And If you liked this guide and want to learn more about the game, be sure to check out the rest of our Songs of Conquest guides as well.

 Songs of Conquest: Beginner’s Guide: Essential Tips & Tricks